-The Tanita Body Composition Analyzer, via bioelectrical impedance, calculates a person's percentage of body fat.
+The Tanita Body Composition Analyzer, through bioelectrical impedance, calculates a person's percentage of body fat.
 High body fat percentage is directly correlated with increased risk of obesity, cardiovascular disease, diabetes, and certain types of cancer.
 This is NOT recommended for individuals who have a pacemaker or who may be pregnant.

 Schedule an Appointment

 Body Composition Analysis at The Zone (in Price Center Plaza) is available on a walk-in basis on: